CESNET/eInfra-docs/docs.it4i/general/obtaining-login-credentials/obtaining-login-credentials.md

 !!! warning
     Should the above information be provided by email, the email **must be** digitally signed.
 Read more on [digital signatures][4] below.

-!!! hint
-    VSB associates will be given a VSB login username.

 Example (except the subject line, which must be in English, you may use Czech or Slovak language for communication with us):

 ```console